Statistics of Feynman amplitudes in $\phi^4$-theory: Weighted averages and estimation of combined uncertainties

-In this section, we review some elementary statistics which leads to the uncertainty estimates in the main text.

-There are largely three sources of uncertainty.
-Firstly, numerical uncertainties.
-We know the uncertainty, measured as the simple standard deviation, of each numerically computed period $\Delta \period(G)$.
-We assume that they are statistically independent, which is very likely true since each period ultimately results from a different sum of millions of Monte-Carlo contributions.
-Comparing to the analytically known periods at low loop order, we found that the deviations are approximately normal distributed with standard deviation $\Delta \period(G)$ as expected.
+In this section, we discuss the influence of numerical uncertainty and the combination of uncertainties.
+The numerical integration procedure returns an estimate for the uncertainty $\Delta_\text{num} \period(G)$ of each period, measured as the standard deviation.
+These uncertainties are statistically independent since each period results from a different sum of Monte-Carlo summands.
+Comparing to the analytically known periods, we confirmed that the deviations are approximately normal distributed with standard deviation $ \Delta_\text{num} \period(G)$ as expected.
 Let $S_n$ be the sum of $n$ periods, weighted by symmetry factor.
 The uncertainty $ \Delta_\text{num} S_n$ is the square root of the variance, and the latter is the sum of the variances of the individual summands.
 Consequently, the uncertainty of the mean \cref{def:period_mean_aut} is given by

-For our samples, $n\leq N^{(c)}_L$ (\cref{def:NL}).
-The sum in the above formula has $n$ summands, if all of them contribute approximately equally, the numerical uncertainty will fall off with growing $n$ like $n ^{-\frac 12}$.
+The sum has $n$ summands which all contribute roughly equally, hence the numerical uncertainty falls off like $n ^{-\frac 12}$ with growing $n$.
 This explains why the means in \cref{tab:means,tab:means_Aut} have much smaller uncertainty than the individual periods in \cref{tab:samples}.

-A second type of uncertainty arises from sampling only a finite subset of the total population, that is, if $n<N^{(c)}_L$.
-This sampling uncertainty is present even if the individual periods are known exactly, as long as not \emph{all} periods are known.

-We let $\bar \period$ be the true mean over \emph{all} periods in question, (i.e. the population average), and $\period_n$ the approximation that arises from averaging only $n$ periods (the sample average).
-As a measure for the sampling uncertainty, we define $\Delta_\text{samp} \period_n$ be the standard deviation of the quantity $\left( \period_n-\bar \period \right)$.
-If $\sigma$ is the standard deviation of the population, then

-The first factor guarantees that $\Delta_\text{samp} \period_n=0$ when $n= N^{(c)}$, that is, when our sample consists of the entire popuation.
-For the present work, we deal with samples where $n\ll N^{(c)}$, in that case the first factor is almost unity and can be left out.
-The variance $\sigma^2$ is unknown, we have to estimate it from our sample itself,

-The mean $\bar \period$, in turn, has to be estimated from the sample as well, according to \cref{def:period_mean_aut}.